 Make sure that the check box "Start PopChar at Login" in the Preferences window is checked.
 If that still does not help, try these steps:

 Yes.
 We continuously update PopChar to support the whole emoji set, as defined by the Unicode standard, including emoji characters with skin tones.
 Starting with version 9.3, PopChar fully supports the Emoji 14.0 character set.
 It is still possible that you do not see all defined emoji characters if you are using an older version of macOS with an older version of the Apple Color Emoji font.

 To uninstall PopChar, perform these steps:

 PopChar uses a "smart self installation" technique that makes installing and updating a breeze.
 Just mount the downloaded disk image and double-click the PopChar icon inside.
 PopChar will quit an older copy that may be running, copy itself to the Applications folder and launch the newly installed copy.
-There is no magic involved: You could do all this by hand as well; PopChar just simplifies and automates the process and gets you up and running in seconds.

 This has to do with the way how FontExplorer makes activated fonts available to applications.
 To make sure that PopChar updates its list of available fonts, go to FontExplorer's preferences, enable the option "Enable interception of font requests" and set "All Others" to "Allow Requests".

 Some symbol fonts (for example, Webdings and the Wingdings family) contain many special characters in the “Private Use Area”.
 This is a section of Unicode that can be used by font designers for font-specific special characters.
 Different fonts will therefore contain different characters in this section.
 When you use PopChar to insert special characters from such symbol fonts, you need to make sure that the current font in your text document matches the symbol font.
 When PopChar appears to insert a different character, check the inserted character’s attributes and apply the correct symbol font to the character.